Book Club Tips & Tricks

 Book Selection

 The most important component of a book club is in the name, books!
 Picking books for your club to read can be challenging.
 There are a lot of choices, and everyone has different tastes.
-I select books from a variety of genres that feature characters of different ethnicities, cultures, nationalities, religions, lifestyles, sexual orientations, gender identifies, etc. These will be the books that spark the most juicy and thought-provoking reflection and discussion.
+I select books from a variety of genres that feature characters of different ethnicities, cultures, nationalities, religions, lifestyles, sexual orientations, gender identities, etc. These will be the books that spark the most juicy and thought-provoking reflection and discussion.
 Seeing the world through different eyes fosters empathy, understanding, and cultural appreciation.
 If your book club members will be checking out your monthly selections from the library, check the catalog to see how many copies we own and if they are readily available or if there are holds.
 If we do not have enough copies to supply your club’s demand, then you can recommend your members make other arrangements.
 If there are a lot of holds on your chosen book(s), consider pushing that selection to later in the year to give your members a chance to get their holds and read the book.

 I use a variety of online resources to research books for discussion.
 Here are my favorites: